-Albina du Boisrouvray, FXB Founder and President
+Albina du Boisrouvray, FXB Founder

 In a special April 2003 edition on “European Heroes”, Time Magazine described Albina du Boisrouvray as an “alchemist” who turned private pain and personal wealth into loving care for the estimated 100 million AIDS orphans and vulnerable children expected in this decade.

 Albina du Boisrouvray spent her childhood in New York and her adolescence traveling around the world.
 She eventually settled in the Canton of Valais, in Switzerland, where she met and married Bruno Bagnoud.
 Following the birth of their son, François-Xavier, in 1961, she studied psychology and philosophy at the University of Sorbonne in Paris.